yyle88/tern/README.md

 # tern

-**`tern`** is a lightweight and versatile Go package designed to simplify conditional logic using concise ternary expressions.
-With `tern`, you can write clear and expressive code that is easy to read and maintain.
+**`tern`** is a lightweight and versatile Go package designed to streamline conditional logic with concise ternary expressions, helping you write clean, expressive, and maintainable code with ease.

 ## README